NassiraNguadii/text2/README.md

 # Textra Documentation

-Welcome to the documentation repository for Textra tool.
-We combine OCR and LLM to extract text from images. with height accuracy and speed.
+Welcome to the documentation repository for Textra-Health.
 ## Getting Started with Documentation Development

 If you're interested in contributing to the documentation, follow these steps to set up your development environment: